esi-neuroscience/syncopy/README_DEV.md

 # Syncopy Developer Information

-This is only relevant for people on the core team, and included development instructions.
+These development instructions are only relevant for people on the Syncopy core team.

 ## Making a new Release